 Space Center Houston is owned and operated by the Manned Space Flight Education Foundation and is Houston’s first and only Smithsonian Affiliate.
-It attracts nearly 1 million visitors annually and welcomes an additional 100,000 teachers and students to its educational programs, including Space Center University, an immersive weeklong science program, and the annual Space Exploration Educators Conference.
+It attracts 1.25 million visitors and welcomes 250,000 teachers and students to its educational programs annually, including Space Center University, an immersive weeklong science program, and the annual Space Exploration Educators Conference.

 The center is conveniently located at 1601 NASA Parkway, Houston, Texas 77058 and is open daily except Thanksgiving Day and Christmas Day (Dec.
 25).
 The center also holds a space-themed nighttime lights event, Galaxy Lights, nightly every year from mid-November to early January.
 For specific hours, visit spacecenter.org/calendar or call +1 281-244-2100.